yuta17/rspec-cells/README.md

 # Usage

-Simply put all your specs in the <tt>spec/cells</tt> directory or add type: :cell to the describe block.
+Simply put all your specs in the `spec/cells` directory or add `type: :cell` to the describe block.
 However, let the cell generator do that for you!

-  rails g rspec:cell blog_post show
+  rails g rspec:cell comment show

-will create an exemplary <tt>spec/cells/blog_post_cell_spec.rb</tt> for you.
+will create an exemplary `spec/cells/comment_cell_spec.rb` for you.

 # API